easystats/modelbased/paper/paper.md

 [^1]: These functions can become redundant if the defaults are changed.
 For instance, `estimate_relation(..., predict = "link")` matches `estimate_link(...)`.

-## Marginal means
+## Marginal means, contrasts and effects

+### Means

-The concept of "marginal" in this context refers to how non-focal variables are treated.
-While predictions, as described above, fix non-focal variables at their reference level, marginal means compute the empirical or theoretical averages of them.
+The concept of "marginal" in this context refers to how non-focal predictors (i.e., those not of direct interest, for instance "adjustment" variables added to "control" for it) are treated.
+While predictions, as described above, fix by default non-focal variables at their reference level, marginal means compute the empirical or theoretical averages over them.
 These kind of predictions are a good representation of the sample, because they are not based on very specific characteristics.
-E.g., predictions are made for _female_ persons with _high_ income, while marginal means calculate the expected outcome for an _average_ observation.
+For example, predictions can be made for _female_ persons with _high_ income, while marginal means might calculate the expected outcome for an _average_ observation (averaged over income).

 The `modelbased` package provides a simple and clear interface to extract marginal means via the `estimate_means()` function, which can be considered as "marginal" pendant to `estimate_relation()`. `estimate_means()` typically returns results in line with the _emmeans_ package.
 Focal predictors are specified in the `by` argument.

-## Marginal effects
+### Contrasts

+The computation of these model-based quantities allow for the direct statistical comparison of the predicted outcomes across different groups or levels of a focal predictor, in the form of marginal contrasts.
+Rather than simply observing differences in marginal means, contrast analysis quantifies these differences and assesses their statistical significance, which also involves determining the associated uncertainty (e.g., confidence intervals).

+In `modelbased`, this is achieved using the `estimate_contrasts()` function.
+Focal predictors are specified in the `contrast` argument.
+As with the other functions, further stratification or grouping can be made with the `by` argument (for instance, to analyze the difference between two levels of a factor alongside the values of another interacting predictor).

+### Effects

-Predictions and marginal means can be used to better understand the _relationship_ of predictors with the outcome.
-They tell you that "the average health score for a person at the age of sixty is 80 points".
-Marginal _effects_, in turn, evaluate the (average) _strength_ of an effect (also called "slope"), telling you that "the average effect of age on the health score is an decrease 5 points".
+Finally, the same approach can be used for the effects, i.e., the parameters of the model.
+While predictions and marginal means can be used to better understand the _relationship_ of predictors with the outcome (e.g., to estimate "the average health score for a person at the age of sixty is 80 points"), marginal _effects_ evaluate the (average) _effect_ of a parameter (also called "slope"), telling you that "the average effect (i.e., relationship) of age on the health score is a decrease of 5 points per year".

 For the simple case of linear regression without interaction terms, the regression coefficient (slope) equals the marginal effect.
-However, in even slightly more complex situations (e.g., when interaction terms are involved, or logistic regression models), the slope is not constant across the predictor's values.
-Here we can estimate an _average_ slope, or marginal effect.
+However, in even slightly more complex situations (e.g., with interactions or non-linear effects), the slope is not constant across the predictor's values, and estimating the _average_ slope, or marginal effect, can become useful.

 Again, the `modelbased` package has a simple function to do so, `estimate_slopes()`.
 This function calculates the _trend_ or average effect, usually for numeric predictors.
 The `trend` argument specifies the focal predictors, while `by` allows for further grouping.

-## Contrasts

-Contrast analysis, or pairwise comparison, of estimated marginal means allows for direct statistical comparison of the predicted outcomes across different groups or levels of a focal predictor.
-Rather than simply observing differences in marginal means, contrast analysis quantifies these differences and assesses their statistical significance, which also involves determining the associated uncertainty (e.g., confidence intervals).

-In `modelbased`, this is achieved using the `estimate_contrasts()` function.
-Focal predictors are specified in the `contrast` argument.
-For further stratification or grouping, use the `by` argument.

-## Interpretation

-The interpretation of predicted outcome values requires careful consideration of whether they are derived from *predictions* or *marginal means*, despite both originating from the same underlying model and data.
-The `modelbased` package facilitates the estimation of several distinct prediction quantities, broadly categorized as *data grid-based* and *empirical*.

-### Data grid-based predictions

-The `estimate_relation()` and `estimate_means()` functions utilize a balanced data grid, representing all combinations of focal predictor levels.
-These functions emphasize the *predictors themselves*, enabling the analysis of associations and comparisons of specific characteristics. `estimate_relation()` provides predictions for a *specific* observation, while `estimate_means()` represents a *typical* observation from the sample.

-### Empirical predictions
+### Marginalization Types

+Until this point we have discussed marginal means and effects as being "averaged" over non-focal predictors, but there are actually various ways of doing so.
+The `estimate_means()`, `estimate_contrasts()`, and `estimate_slopes()` have an `estimate` argument that determines how predictions are averaged ("marginalized").
+The options are:

+- **"typical"** (Default): Calculates predictions for a balanced data grid representing all combinations of focal predictor levels (specified in `by`).
+For non-focal numeric predictors, it uses the mean; for non-focal categorical predictors, it averages over all the levels.
+This represents a "typical" observation based on the data grid and is useful for comparing groups.
+It answers: *"What would the average outcome be for a 'typical' observation?"*.
+This is the default approach when estimating marginal means using the `emmeans` package.
+- **"average"**: Calculates predictions for each observation in the sample and then averages these predictions within each group defined by the focal predictors.
+This reflects the sample's actual distribution of non-focal predictors, not a balanced grid.
+It answers: *"What is the predicted value for an average observation in my data?"*.
+- **"population"**: "Clones" each observation, creating copies with all possible combinations of focal predictor levels.
+It then averages the predictions across these "counterfactual" observations (non-observed permutations) within each group.
+This extrapolates to a hypothetical broader population, considering "what if" scenarios.
+It answers: *"What is the predicted response for the 'average' observation in a broader possible target population?"*.
+This approach entails more assumptions about the likelihood of different combinations, but can be more apt to generalize. **[TODO: is that correct?]**

-When the focus is on the *predicted outcome*, it is more appropriate to consider the empirical distribution of focal predictor characteristics rather than a balanced data grid.
-This can be achieved by changing the `estimate` argument within `estimate_means()`.
-Setting `estimate = "average"` calculates the average expected outcome from those observations _from the sample_ defined by the focal predictors.
+Setting `estimate = "average"` can be useful to calculate the average expected outcome from those observations _from the sample_ at hand.
 For analyses emphasizing outcome differences between groups (e.g., when computing contrasts) and particularly when causal effects are being considered, it may be beneficial to model a hypothetical population not directly represented in the sample.
-This approach, known as *G-computation* [@chatton_rohrer_2024], is implemented by setting `estimate = "population"` within `estimate_means()`.
-This option is also available for the `estimate_contrasts()` function.
+This approach, known as *G-computation* [@chatton_rohrer_2024], is implemented by setting `estimate = "population"`.

 ## Technical details